Circular dichroism: Application to biological molecules

-The near-UV CD spectrum (>250 nm) of proteins provides information on the tertiary structure.
-The signals obtained in the 250–300 nm region are due to the absorption, dipole orientation and the nature of the surrounding environment of the phenylalanine, tyrosine, cysteine (or S-S disulfide bridges) and tryptophan amino acids.
+Insight into tertiary structure is obtained from spectral contributions of aromatic amino acids, which absorb in the near-UV range (spanning approximately 250 nm to 350 nm).
+The signals obtained in this region are due to the absorption, dipole orientation, and nature of the surrounding environment of the phenylalanine, tyrosine, cysteine (or S-S disulfide bridges) and tryptophan amino acids.
 Unlike in far-UV CD, the near-UV CD spectrum cannot be assigned to any particular 3D structure.
-Rather, near-UV CD spectra provide structural information on the nature of the prosthetic groups in proteins, e.g., the heme groups in hemoglobin and cytochrome c.
+Rather, the near-UV range can be considered a fingerprint region because its spectral profile is exquisitely dependent on the composition of aromatic residues and the conformation and environment of their side chains.

+Visible CD spectra (spanning approximately 350 nm to 700 nm) provide structural information on the nature of the prosthetic groups in proteins, e.g., the heme groups in hemoglobin and cytochrome c.
 Visible CD spectroscopy is a very powerful technique to study metal–protein interactions and can resolve individual d–d electronic transitions as separate bands.
-CD spectra in the visible light region are only produced when a metal ion is in a chiral environment, thus, free metal ions in solution are not detected.
+CD spectra in the visible light region are generally only produced when a metal ion is in a chiral environment, thus, free metal ions in solution are not detected.
 This has the advantage of only observing the protein-bound metal, so pH dependence and stoichiometries are readily obtained.
-Optical activity in transition metal ion complexes have been attributed to configurational, conformational and the vicinal effects.
-Klewpatinond and Viles (2007) have produced a set of empirical rules for predicting the appearance of visible CD spectra for Cu2+ and Ni2+ square-planar complexes involving histidine and main-chain coordination.
+Optical activity in transition metal ion complexes have been attributed to configurational, conformational, and vicinal effects.
+Klewpatinond and Viles (2007) have produced a set of empirical rules for predicting the appearance of visible CD spectra for Cu(II) and Ni(II) square-planar complexes involving histidine and main-chain coordination.